inguin/moneybalance/README.md

 pot, those who paid too much take out theirs, and the score is settled.

-The collected data of a calculation can be written to a CSV file which can be imported into a spreadsheet application like Excel or LibreOffice Calc.
+The collected data of a calculation can be written to a CSV file which can be imported into a spreadsheet application.
+It is recommended to use the Google spreadsheet app, which also allows for easy publication of the results.
+Using other applications, like Excel or LibreOffice Calc, may require manual tweaking of the embedded formulas, depending on the system language and application version.

 The following import parameters should be used:

 * Character set UTF-8
 * Language English (using a point as decimal mark in numbers)